Kokiauri/FinalProject_TA/README.md

 ## Group members & Contributions
 - Kokiauri Giorgi

-All Tests/Presentation e.t.c are done by me.
+All Tests/Presentation etc. are done by me.

 ## Prerequisites